 |Part-Time (evening division)

 Because the admissions committee uses a rolling admissions process, early filing is encouraged.
-Maximum consideration for both admission and scholarship opportunities will be given to full-time program applications received by the priority deadline of February 1 .
-Applications to the full-time program may still be accepted after the priority deadline through April 1; however, the admissions committee may reject applicants due to lack of available space in the entering class.
+Maximum consideration for both admission and scholarship opportunities will be given to full-time program applications received by the extended priority deadline of May 1 .
+Applications to the full-time program may still be accepted after the priority deadline; however, the admissions committee may reject applicants due to lack of available space in the entering class.

 - Application Form